 Julie is the author of the doula anthology Round the Circle: Doulas Share Their Experiences.
 She is the mother of two young adult daughters and a La Leche League Leader.
 She is certified to present Peggy Huddleston’s Prepare for Cesarean Birth, Heal Faster workshops.
 She graduated from Tufts University with a degree in Sociology and Women's Studies and completed the Massachusetts Midwifery Alliance Apprenticeship Course.

-Julie is a certified childbirth educator, certified breastfeeding specialist, and certified labor doula.
-She has been fortunate to be able to study with many gifted teachers including Pam England, Peggy Huddleston, Valerie El Halta, Marie Mongan, Susan Weed, Polly Perez, Jennifer Tow, and many of the midwives of the Massachusetts Midwives Alliance.
+Julie has been fortunate to be able to study with many gifted teachers including Pam England, Peggy Huddleston, Valerie El Halta, Marie Mongan, Susan Weed, Polly Perez, Jennifer Tow, and many of the midwives of the Massachusetts Midwives Alliance.